-Question 1: I have entered into an ISDA Master Agreement with a private company incorporated in a Eurozone country (my counterparty).
-I am worried the country (the Departing State) may leave the Eurozone.
-If the Departing State were to leave and establish its own currency, would I still be entitled, and my counterparty still be obliged, to make payments in Euro?
+Question 1: I have entered into an ISDA Master Agreement with a private company incorporated in Greece (my counterparty).
+I am worried Greece may leave the euro area.
+If Greece were to leave and re-establish a new drachma, would I still be entitled, and my counterparty still be obliged, to make payments in euro?

-Answer: One of the challenges with analysing this set of circumstances is that the manner and legal basis upon which a country might exit from European Monetary Union (EMU) would substantially affect the analysis.
-There are a number of ways in which it is possible to foresee exit occurring.
-These range from a European Union (EU) approved withdrawal from the EU and the Eurozone or an approved withdrawal from the Eurozone but not the EU (although there is no mechanism in the EU Treaties for the latter), to a unilateral withdrawal by the Departing State (from one or both) on a non-consensual basis (but which could itself subsequently be approved by EU action).
-In each case, it is also likely that the Departing State will seek to impose capital and/or exchange controls.
+Answer: One of the challenges with analysing a Grexit is that the manner and legal basis upon which Greece might leave the euro area would substantially affect the analysis.
+There are a number of ways in which it is possible to imagine exit occurring.
+These range from a European Union (EU) approved withdrawal from the EU and the euro area or an approved withdrawal from the euro area but not the EU (although there is no mechanism in the EU Treaties for the latter), to a unilateral withdrawal by

+Greece (from one or both) on a nonconsensual basis (but which could itself subsequently be approved by EU action).
+It is also likely that, in such circumstances, Greece would seek to impose deposit withdrawal restrictions, capital and/or exchange controls.
 Accordingly, a complicated set of legal considerations arises.
-Moreover, the conflicts of law position would further complicate matters, as would the approach to redenomination adopted in any domestic monetary legislation in the Departing State.
+Moreover, the conflicts of law position would further complicate matters, as would the approach to redenomination adopted in any domestic monetary legislation in Greece.

-For the sake of simplicity, assume that the Departing State passes a law redenominating all obligations owed by and to its nationals from Euro into a new currency, without EU consensus and over-arching EU legislation recognising the redenomination of debts effected by the Departing State's domestic monetary law (EU Supporting Monetary Legislation).
-For these purposes, we will not consider any implications arising from the imposition of capital and/or exchange controls.
+For the sake of simplicity, assume that Greece passes a law redenominating all obligations owed by and to its nationals from euro into new drachma and that it does so without EU consensus and overarching EU legislation.
+(We will not complicate the analysis by considering the impact of any capital